unreno/syryu/README.md

 ... should point out that adding the option `--NOT-DRY-RUN` will actually start an instance.

+If you would like a different instance type, specify it with `--instance-type INSTANCE_TYPE`.

+If you would like more disk space on the instance, specify the number of GB with `--volume-size ###`.

 Running the following should create an t2.micro instance using our most recent AMI.